 Helen: Oh man Clark, what a talent.
-What an incredible talent and what a willing partner in the creation of this film.
+What an incredible talent and a willing partner in the creation of this film.
 We auditioned a lot of young women, and then we found Clark, and offered her the role, and then when she and I met… it’s so multifaceted.
 It begins just as it began with Pamela and I, with that recognition with that my willingness to be present and her willingness to be present, and a choice to trust each other.

 And there were so much from Clark’s own life experience that she brought to the piece, which is her story to tell, but I just did what I do, which is make it safe and tell the truth, you know?
 That I will always tell you the truth, and I see you.

 There was a lot of consciousness about what order we shot scenes in.
 See, there are things that people who’ve never acted don’t understand.
-Like for example, I don’t have to feel sad right now to make myself start to cry, I can be feeling perfectly fine but as soon as I put myself in that state, and I start to cry, my body doesn’t know the difference.
+Like for example, I don’t have to feel sad right now to make myself start to cry.
+I can be feeling perfectly fine, but as soon as I put myself in that state, and I start to cry, my body doesn’t know the difference.
 My body doesn’t know I’m acting, right?
 Whether I’m laughing or getting angry, whatever, my body doesn’t know the difference.

-So I was really conscious, just In terms of as a human being, and as a director.
+So I was really conscious, just In terms of being a human being and a director.
 When, for example, the scene where she’s in the shower, and then completely hyperventilating and in that wild anxiety attack that she has –which, again, these were choices that were really consciously made in terms of what I wanted to achieve– in those scenes because the audience never is with her at the moment right before she takes those pills, so they don’t know what got her to lay down on the floor and line up those pills.
 They understand the story at some point, but for them to viscerally understand the emotional pain that someone is in at that point, I felt we needed to see it.

 So I looked at that first part leading up to her sitting in the window, that incredible anxiety attack as the first chapter to bring the audience up to speed that okay, this is a broken woman in pain, doesn’t know what to do, has tried, doesn’t want to try anymore and has to try you know, just that knot of distraught really.
-So going back to how I worked with her; I pushed, I invited, I cared for, and I recognised that when she walked away from that scene, you don’t leave it.
+So going back to how I worked with her; I pushed, invited, cared for, and recognised that when she walked away from that scene, you don’t leave it.
 It’s not like “ok, done, good, what’s next?”
 You are in that state, and there was a great deal of consciousness about that.

 I have five sisters and of course a mother and a father but I grew up in a home with seven women, my mother and sisters and myself, and a couple of days before we started shooting with when I was in the house and I had all the women there and I went “Oh my goodness, I’ve managed to manifest my family!
 Six sisters and a mother!”